BarelyAPrincess/HoneyPotServer/README.md

 You can find our official documentation at https://hps-docs.penoaks.com/.
 It contains tutorials and great advanced details on how to utilize the server the possible from the developers themselves.

 # How To Build
 HPS is easily built using Gradle.
-If you are new to Gradle, just execute the `./gradlew build` (or `grandle.bat build` for Windows) from and as long as there are no compilition errors, you will find a fresh build in the `build/dest` directory.
+If you are new to Gradle, just execute the `./gradlew build` (or `grandle.bat build` for Windows) script and you should find a fresh build in the `build/dest` directory.
+Keep in mind that you might have compilition errors if building from the bleeding-edge (`master-dev`) branch.

 # Coding
 Our Gradle Build environment uses the CodeStyle plugin to check coding standards, as follows: